yb85/scantailor-advanced-osx/README.md

 ```

 ## Bundling your binary
-To use the bundler, you need the fish shell (`brew install fish`) and the utility [macdeployqt](https://doc.qt.io/qt-5.9/osx-deployment.html) to do the linking.
+To use the bundler, you need the fish shell (`brew install fish`) and the utility macdeployqt to do the linking (installed with qt6).

 1. make sure that QT is correctly linked : `brew link --force qt5`
 2. add the QT bin folder to your fish path : `echo 'set -g fish_user_paths "/usr/local/opt/qt/bin" $fish_user_paths' >> ~/.config/fish/config.fish`